 After passing through about five of these long and winding roads, I end up at St John’s Wood underground station.

 Passing St John’s Wood I reach the second half of the walk, the bit I always look forward to.
-This path is at the northern edge of Regent’s Park and begins a long stretch through the park, all the way to Great Portland Street, which is where I work.
+This path is at the northern edge of Regent’s Park and begins a long stretch through the park, to where I work.

 (Let’s hit the pause button || …..
 To the left you can see an impressive white building.
 This is possibly one of 8 grand villas designed by the architect John Nash in 1812.
 Regent’s Park is over 400 years old and during the early 19th century Nash was asked to turn it into a sort of exclusive housing estate for ‘the wealthy and the good’.
 The plan was to build 50 grand villas throughout the park finishing up with a summer palace for the Prince Regent, but the money ran out and only 8 villas were put up.
 By 1836 it was decided that the not so wealthy and the not so good might also like walking about a bit in rich, posh surroundings and the general riff raff were let into the park for two days a week.
 During the 1860’s, in one of the coldest winters on record, all the lakes in the park froze over and the riff raff got their skates on, completely filling up the place, with the result that 40 people died when the ice on one of the lakes cracked…… Play >)